stormpath/express-stormpath/docs/source/register.rst

 ===================

 We want our users to sign up for our service, so we need to provide a Registration form.
-The Stormpath Angular SDK provides a pre-built registration form, we're going to show you how to use it.
+The Stormpath Angular SDK provides a pre-built registration form and we're going to show you how to use it.
 When a user submits this form, it will create a new account for them in the Stormpath Directory that is associated with the Stormpath Application that you created in the :ref:`create_tenant` section

-Generate the /register route
+Generate the /register Route
 --------------------------------

 When you want to create a new route and view in an Angular application, there